crowdcode-de/KissMDA/cartridges/kissmda-cartridges-simple-java/README.md

 **Service**
 * Applied on: class
 * Produces Java interfaces with all the attributes, methods and relationships.
+Service stereotype is just the same as Entity stereotype.

 **SourceDirectory**
 * Applied on: package